 Amica Center for Career Education

 The Amica Center for Career Education offers a full range of career development and planning services for all students, including graduate students.
 Our services include:

 - Individual career coaching on all topics pertaining to choosing a major, finding an internship, applying to graduate school, or securing a full-time opportunity.

 - Two annual Career Fairs with more than 150 employers attending.

-- Specialized programs, company site visits, and alumni networking opportunities.
+- Specialized programs, company site visits, and alumni connections.

-Graduate students are welcome to available resources in the Amica Career Center.
-Stop by our office, or call (401) 232-6090.
+Graduate students are welcome to use all available resources in the Amica Center for Career Education as well as participate in our events and programs.

 Student Printing Facilities